thompsonj/thompsonj.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a PhD student at University of Montreal.
-My advisors are Marc Schoenwiesner and Yoshua Bengio.
+I am a PhD student at Universit&eacute; de Montr&eacute;al. My advisors are Marc Schoenwiesner and Yoshua Bengio.
 I also collaborate with Elia Formisano's group at Maastricht University.